aws/aws-cli/awscli/examples/comprehend/create-flywheel.rst

 **To create a flywheel**

-The following ``create-flywheel`` example creates a flywheel to orchestrate the ongoing training of either a document classification or entity recgonition model.
+The following ``create-flywheel`` example creates a flywheel to orchestrate the ongoing training of either a document classification or entity recognition model.
 The flywheel in this example is created to manage an existing trained model specified by the ``--active-model-arn`` tag.
 When the flywheel is created, a data lake is created at the ``--input-data-lake`` tag. ::

     aws comprehend create-flywheel \